VerbalDye/rainforest-back-end/README.md

 7. Type `exit` to quit MySQL CLI.
 8. For sample data, run `npm run seed`.
 9. To start the web server, run `npm start`.
-10. Navigate to `localhost:3001/api/products`, for a sample endpoint.
+10. Navigate to [localhost:3001/api/products/](localhost:3001/api/products/), for a sample endpoint.

   ## Contributing
   This project is not open to contribution.

   ## Tests
-Navigate to `localhost:3001/api/products/`
+Navigate to [localhost:3001/api/products/](localhost:3001/api/products/).
+You should recieve a JSON response.

   ## Video Walkthrough
   [Watch Here]()